-Ref Component Description See Also computer.
-0 Fingerprint Sensor Serves as the fingerprint verification, preventing unauthorized access to your computer.
-P. 2-35 0 Stereo Speaker Sends out sound and voice from the computer.
-P. 2-23 • indicators Show the current status of the computer's devices.
-Lights green when computer is on.
-Blinks green when computer is on Sleep mode.
-P. 1-5 Battery Charge , , , , , , , , , , , , , , , , , , Lights amber when the battery is being charged.
-Blinks red when the battery's capacity is below 10 %.
+Ref Component Description 6 Keyboard Serves as the data input device of the computer.
+7 Microphone Receives sound and voice for the computer.
+8 Fingerprint Sensor (optional) Serves as the fingerprint verification, preventing unauthorized access to your computer.
+0 P1 Button Starts G-Manager by default.
+10 Stylus Serves as the input device by tapping on the screen to make selections and enter information.
+11 Touchpad Serves as the pointing device of the computer.
+12 Indicators () Power Lights green when computer is on.
+Blinks green when computer is in Sleep mode.
+Battery Lights green when the battery is fully charged.
+Charge Lights amber when the battery is being charged.
+Blinks red when the battery's capacity is below 10 $\%$.
 Blinks amber when the battery is in an abnormal condition.
-WLAN $((\bullet))$ Lights green when WLAN is on.
-P. 2-29 Bluetooth - Lights green when Bluetooth is on.
-P. 2-31
+Hard Disk/DVD Drive Blinks green when computer is reading / writing data to the hard disk or DVD drive.
+Num Lock / HDD Heater (option) Lights green when Num Lock is on.
+A Caps Lock Lights green when Caps Lock is on. ((•)) WLAN Lights green when WLAN radio is on. - Bluetooth Lights green when Bluetooth radio is on.